Meet Our Staff

 Ms. Jennifer Longmore

 Originally from Plymouth, Jen now lives in Kingston, MA.
-Her education and training for her certification was completed at Bay State College and Mount Ida College in Boston.
+Her education and training for her certification was completed at Bay State College and Mount Ida College in Newton.
 Prior to coming to Duxbury Animal Hospital, she worked for a clinic in Plymouth as well as a local veterinary eye specialist.
 Being a huge supporter of pet rescue, Jen has quite the menagerie at home.
 She has two dogs named Abby and Barbara, as well as seven cats named Petunia, Grover, Skyler, Jasmine, Maybel, Tabitha, and Agatha.
 Many of her cats have significant medical conditions that would have likely meant euthanasia without her constant care.
-When not caring for this crew, she enjoys volunteering, shopping, cooking and alking with her dogs.
+When not caring for this crew, she enjoys volunteering, shopping, cooking and walking with her dogs.

 Ms. Annette Tompkins